jbeno/sentiment/README.md

 The dataset is available in this repo under [data/merged](data/merged), or through the [Sentiment Merged Dataset](https://huggingface.co/datasets/jbeno/sentiment_merged) on Hugging Face.
 You can review the data processing to create the merged dataset here in [data_processing.ipynb](data_processing.ipynb).

+## Tools and Technologies

+Code was created in VSCode with auto-complete assistance from GitHub CoPilot with GPT-4o.
+Research paper copy editing, LaTeX formatting, and some code suggestions were provided by Claude 3.5 Sonnet.

 ## Citation

 If you use this material in your research, please cite: